 Cold compresses are excellent for many types of headaches, including migraines, and can provide instant migraine relief at home.

 You can make an icepack, soak a washcloth in ice water or throw a bag of frozen vegetables over the area.
 Be sure to use a towel between your skin and the cold pack and avoid applying for more than 20 minutes at a time.
 Brain freeze is real.

 Taken between meals, enzymes like bromelain can help cut down inflammation and pain.
 Of course, check with your doctor first, but this may be a helpful tool to add to your routine.

 This mineral has been shown to prevent headaches.
-It acts as a muscle relaxant and is also anti-inflammatory.
-Pregnant women often need more magnesium than their diet can provide, but diet is still the best starting place.
+Among the best remedies for headaches, it acts as a muscle relaxant and is also anti-inflammatory.
+Most women often need more magnesium than their diet can provide, but diet is still the best starting place.

 Bonus: Cramp Bark for Menstrual Cramps

 This is one every woman should keep in her medicine cabinet.
 If you have menstrual cramps taking Cramp Bark two days prior to your period and during may be just herb you need to break up with those NSAIDs.
 Women generally report relief with 1-2 droppers full (30-60 drops) three to five times daily.